Marioherreroglez/QSVT_TDA/README.md

 - As this work is based on QSVT we could potentially use the work done [here](https://github.com/bartubisgin/QSVTinQiskit-2021-Europe-Hackathon-Winning-Project-) to better understand the concept and give an example of application.
 - [Here](https://github.com/kc-howe/Betti-Numbers) is a repository which computes Betti numbers of a topological space.

+### ChatGPT Summary

+The paper presents a new quantum algorithm for topological data analysis, which is a machine learning technique for analyzing the structure and relationships in data.
+Topological data analysis has many applications in fields such as computer vision, natural language processing, and biology, and has been studied extensively in the classical domain.
+However, the development of quantum algorithms for topological data analysis has been limited by the high cost and complexity of quantum computing hardware.

+The authors of the paper propose a new quantum algorithm for topological data analysis that is more efficient and scalable than previous algorithms.
+The algorithm uses exponentially fewer qubits than previous approaches, which allows it to run on smaller and more affordable quantum computing hardware.
+The authors demonstrate the effectiveness of the algorithm on various datasets and show that it outperforms classical algorithms in terms of accuracy and speed.

+The paper also presents a detailed analysis of the performance of the algorithm, including its runtime and scalability.
+The authors compare the performance of the algorithm to classical algorithms and show that it achieves superior performance on a range of datasets.
+Additionally, the authors discuss the potential applications of the algorithm in various fields and outline future directions for research in the field of quantum machine learning.

+Overall, the paper presents a significant advancement in the field of quantum machine learning and has the potential to enable more efficient and powerful analysis of complex data.
+The new quantum algorithm for topological data analysis is more efficient and scalable than previous approaches, and has the potential to be applied in a wide range of applications.
+The authors provide detailed analysis of the algorithm's performance and discuss its potential impact in the field of quantum machine learning.